-The Carlton Wine Room sits on the corner of Drummond and Faraday Streets, near Brunetti and DOC.
-Co-owner Jay Bessell, who had been coveting the building for four years before snapping up the space, has gone into business with long-time friends and colleagues Michael Tenace and Connie Capello.
-All three work together at CBD restaurant Il Solito Posto – Bessell as general manager, Tenace the owner and Capello in admin and accounts – and this opportunity seemed to good to pass on.
+The Carlton Wine Room sits on the corner of Drummond and Faraday, near Brunetti and DOC.
+Co-owner Jay Bessell, who had been coveting the building for four years before snapping up the space, went into business with long-time friends and colleagues Michael Tenace and Connie Capello.
+All three worked together at CBD restaurant Il Solito Posto – Bessell as general manager, Tenace the owner and Capello in admin and accounts – and this opportunity seemed to good to pass on.

 “I approached Michael and he thought it was a crazy-enough idea to do it,” says Bessell.
 What’s been created is a very smart room on the ground level and the building is gradually going to open up over the three levels.

 The cellar downstairs is a private dining room for up to 12 people, with a handmade Tuscan rosewood dining table as its centrepiece.
-Street level sees mostly bar-height seating, a chef’s table and a menu that, yes, has share plates of food, but a refreshing approach to it.
+Street level sees mostly bar-height seating, a chef’s table and a menu that, yes, is typically share-plate heavy, but it has a refreshing approach.